Josh Bell Player Props: Guardians vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is fourth in MLB with a collective 9.5 strikeouts per nine innings.
+- The Astros pitching staff ranks first in MLB with a collective 9.6 strikeouts per nine innings.

-- The Astros have the first-ranked team ERA across all league pitching staffs (3.31).
+- The Astros have the top team ERA among all league pitching staffs (3.30).

-- Astros pitchers combine to surrender 67 total home runs at a rate of one per game (to rank 13th in baseball).
+- The Astros give up the ninth-fewest home runs in baseball (67 total, one per game).

-- The Astros are sending France (1-1) out for his seventh start of the season.
-He is 1-1 with a 3.44 ERA and 29 strikeouts in 34 2/3 innings pitched.
+- Bielak (3-2 with a 3.35 ERA and 30 strikeouts in 37 2/3 innings pitched) gets the start for the Astros, his seventh of the season.

-- The righty last appeared on Sunday against the Los Angeles Angels, when he threw seven innings, allowing one earned run while giving up three hits.
+- His last time out was on Monday against the Toronto Blue Jays, when the righty went 6 2/3 innings, surrendering three earned runs while giving up 10 hits.

-- The 28-year-old has an ERA of 3.44, with 7.7 strikeouts per nine innings, in six games this season.
-Opponents are batting .231 against him.
+- The 27-year-old has amassed a 3.35 ERA and 7.2 strikeouts per nine innings across seven games this season, while allowing a batting average of .291 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.